ammar-tanwar/bloglearnbay/posts/you-could-be-a-pro-in-data-science-by-self-assisting-data-scientist.md

 ---
 title: You could be a pro in Data Science by Self Assisting
-desc: "Get good at stats, math and machine learning.
+desc: "Get good at stats, math and Machine Learning.
 Take online data course.
 Learn to code.
 Computer science, development and a language..."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/book.jpg"
 date: "September 11, 2020"